mindspore-ai/docs/tutorials/source_en/advanced/compute_graph/combine.md

 ### Precautions

-When using `ms_function` to modify functions to improve execution efficiency, pay attention to the following points:
+When using `jit` to modify functions to improve execution efficiency, pay attention to the following points:

-1. Functions modified by `ms_function` must be within the syntax scope supported by static graph build, including but not limited to data types.
+1. Functions modified by `jit` must be within the syntax scope supported by static graph build, including but not limited to data types.

-2. The control flow syntax supported by a function modified by `ms_function` is the same as that supported by the static graph.
+2. The control flow syntax supported by a function modified by `jit` is the same as that supported by the static graph.
 An acceleration effect is achieved only for a control flow structure with a fixed loop count or a branch condition.

-3. When the `ms_function` function is used in PyNative mode, the parts that are not modified by `ms_function` support breakpoint debugging, and the parts modified by `ms_function` do not support breakpoint debugging because they are built in static graph mode.
+3. When the `@jit` decorated function is used in PyNative mode, the parts that are not modified by `jit` support breakpoint debugging, and the parts modified by `jit` do not support breakpoint debugging because they are built in static graph mode.

-4. Functions modified by `ms_function` are built and executed in static graph mode.
-Therefore, `ms_function` does not support the Hook operator in the modified functions or the customized Bprop function.
+4. Functions modified by `jit` are built and executed in static graph mode.
+Therefore, `jit` decorator does not support the Hook operator in the modified functions or the customized Bprop function.

-5. Functions modified by `ms_function` are affected by side effects of static graph functions.
+5. Functions modified by `jit` are affected by side effects of static graph functions.
 Side effects of a function refer to the additional effects on the main function in addition to the return value of the function, for example, modifying global variables (variables other than the function) and modifying function parameters.

     Scenario 1:

     ```python
     import numpy as np
     import mindspore as ms
-    from mindspore import ms_function
+    from mindspore import jit

     # pylint: disable=W0612

     value = 5

-    @ms_function
+    @jit
     def func(x, y):
         out = x + y
         value = 1